 Protection against bullets and knives

 Not all vests are designed to resist stab wounds.
-There are specific vests called "knife-resistant vests" that offer protection against blades.
+There are specific vests called stab-resistant clothing that offer protection against blades.
 It's crucial to choose a product that matches the potential threat you may face.

 That being said, level IIIA bulletproof protection will already be very effective against this type of attack.